solveforj/pandemic-central/USAGE.md

 This provides you a high level overview of the package: understanding the menu, how preprocessing works, etc.

 ### Disclaimer
- This does not aim to give you everything in high details.
+ This does not aim to give you everything in details.
 Thus, if you have question such as "What is Random Forest?" and "What is an estimator?" then this is not for you.
-Official documentations and Google are always best friends!
+Official documentations and googling are always best friends!

 ### Decide your use case
 Before you proceed to read any further, please first do the following steps: